-The Company released its 2024 PEA that estimates initial Project economics of all leachable material including Parks/Salyer, Cactus West, the Stockpile Project and Cactus East.
+The Cactus Project is development stage copper project envisaging an open pit operation with heap leach and solvent extraction and electrowinning processing to produce LME Grade A copper cathodes onsite.
+The Company released its 2024 PEA that estimates initial Project economics of all material including Parks/Salyer, Cactus West, the Stockpile and Cactus East.
 The scientific and technical information in this section relating to the Project and the 2024 PEA, including information outlined under the heading "Preliminary Economic Assessment" below, is summarized in the news release dated August 7, 2024 (entitled "Arizona Sonoran Standalone PEA for Cactus Open Pit Project Reports Post-Tax NPV8 of US\$2.03 Billion (C\$2.77 Billion) and IRR of 24% and LOM EBITDA US\$11.29 Billion (C\$15.36 Billion)").
 The key assumptions, parameters, qualifications, procedures and methods underlying the 2024 PEA, certain of which are described in the above-noted news release, is further described in the full technical report for the 2024 PEA prepared in accordance with NI 43-101, filed on August 27, 2024 on SEDAR+ (www.sedarplus.ca) under the Company's issuer profile.

-The Company has selected its consultants for its 2025 PFS (see news release dated October 15, 2024 summarized above) while completing initial work towards a DFS.
+The Company's consultants for its 2025 PFS continue to progress on trade off studies (see news release dated October 15, 2024 summarized above) while completing initial work towards a DFS.
 Additionally, the Company continues to develop the base case scenario while working closely with its partners at Nuton to develop an Integrated Nuton PFS.
 See "The Project - Preliminary Economic Assessment" below for details of the 2024 PEA.